project-idx/templates/remix/.idx/airules.md

 ## 2. Project Context

-This project is a web application built with Remix.
+This project is a web application built with Remix, designed to be developed within the Firebase Studio (formerly Project IDX) environment.
 The focus is on creating a high-performance and resilient application where the core logic for data and mutations lives on the server.
 The project may include AI-powered features, which should be integrated in a way that aligns with Remix's principles.

+## 3. Development Environment

+This project is configured to run in a pre-built developer environment provided by Firebase Studio.
+The environment is defined in the `dev.nix` file and includes the following:

+- **Runtime:** Node.js 20.
+- **Tools:** Git and VS Code.
+- **Workspace Setup:** On creation, the workspace automatically runs `npm ci` to install dependencies and opens `app/entry.server.tsx` and `app/entry.client.tsx`.
+- **Previews:** The web preview is enabled and configured to run `npm run dev`.

+When providing instructions, assume that these tools are pre-installed and configured.

-## 3. Coding Standards & Best Practices
+## 4. Coding Standards & Best Practices

 ### General
 - **Language:** Always use TypeScript and modern React features, including hooks and functional components.
 - **Styling:** Use standard CSS, CSS Modules, or a library like Tailwind CSS.
-- **Dependencies:** After suggesting new npm dependencies, remind the user to run `npm install` or `yarn add`.
+- **Dependencies:** The project uses `npm ci` on startup.
+After suggesting new npm dependencies, remind the user to run `npm install`.
 - **Testing:** Encourage the use of a testing framework like Vitest and a library like React Testing Library.

 ### Remix-Specific